lynnfaraday/aresmush.com/_root/tutorials/config/game_dir.md

 - config
 ---

 You can configure basic information about your game.
 This information is used in the [AresCentral games directory](http://arescentral.aresmush.com).
+See [Managing the Game Directory](/tutorials/manage/directory) for more information.

 To configure the game preferencse: